thbst16/dotnet-roslyn-dynamic-api/README.md

 ![roslyn controller swagger](https://s3.amazonaws.com/s3.beckshome.com/20220312-dotnet-roslyn-dynamic-api-swagger.jpg)

 The entity controller is static and provides methods to get a listing of existing controllers or to generate new controllers.
-The Book controller is created dynamically using a reference to a [specific Gist File](https://gist.github.com/thbst16/aabe3c9ed19f98b96572ca5dcb61d19d) that defines all the APIs to be created dynamically at runtime.
+The Book controller is created dynamically using a reference to a specific [public Azure BLOB file](https://sheetnotifications.blob.core.windows.net/public/rosslyn-classes.txt) that defines all the APIs to be created dynamically at runtime.
 This file is read at process startup and controllers / APIs created for each of the defined classes.
 A GET call to the Entity API shows the current APIs.

 ![roslyn initial apis](https://s3.amazonaws.com/s3.beckshome.com/20220312-dotnet-roslyn-dynamic-api-entities1.jpg)